Prag8855/aab/content/guides/german-health-insurance.md

 ## Your options

-Germany has [public](/glossary/gesetzliche%20Krankenversicherung), [private](/glossary/private%20Krankenversicherung) and [expat](/glossary/Expat%20health%20insurance) health insurance.
+There is [public](/glossary/gesetzliche%20Krankenversicherung), [private](/glossary/private%20Krankenversicherung) and [expat](/glossary/Expat%20health%20insurance) health insurance.
 The best option depends on your situation.
-I explain each option below.

 {% include '_blocks/healthInsuranceCalculatorStatic.html' %}